KennyPeanuts/crayfish_leaf_decom/lab_notebook/analysis/crayfish_mass_change.md

     cray.mean$Treatment <- factor(cray.mean$Treatment, levels = c("Ctl_Native", "Ctl_Invasive", "Low", "Equal", "High"))

 ### Variable Descriptions
+NOTE: These variable descriptions are for both the 'cray.N' and the 'cray.mean' data.frames.

 * Year = the year of the study
 * Type = the description of whether the crayfish is "Invasive" or "Native".
 Invasive crayfish were _P. clarkii_ in 2015, and _F. virilis_ in 2016.
 The Native crayfish were _C. sp.
 C_ in both years.
 * Tank = the unique ID number of the experimental unit (tank).